What Size Kettlebell Should I Buy?

 Choosing a Kettlebell: What is the difference between the different types of kettlebells?

 Various styles of kettlebells are marketed these days.
-At Kettlebells USA® we manufacture 4 different types of kettlebells to suit the needs of everyone from beginners to professional kettlebell sport athletes.
-We manufacture both classic cast iron kettlebells and steel competition kettlebells.
+At Kettlebells USA® we manufacture different types of kettlebells to suit the needs of everyone from beginners to professional kettlebell sport athletes.
+We manufacture both "classic" cast iron kettlebells and steel competition "sport" kettlebells.
 For an explanation of the difference between our kettlebell types please click here.
 When shopping for a quality kettlebell some of the attributes to look for are:

 a) A Smooth, Curved handle.
 Some cheap kettlebells have try-angular or squarish handles.
 Do not buy this type of kettlebell.
 Quality kettlebells come with smooth, curved handles that can be gripped anywhere on the handle, not just the top part.
 Some kettlebells have a smoother finish compared to others.
-For example our Metrixx® Elite Precision E-Coat kettlebells have a slightly smoother finish than our Metrixx® Classic E-Coat kettlebells.
-Some people prefer the smoother finish and others prefer the "grippier" texture of the classic e-coat kettlebells.
+For example our Metrixx® Elite Precision E-Coat kettlebells have an improved military grade e-coating that is not too slippery or too rough and is much more durable than "powder coated" kettlebells.

 b) Single Cast Mold With No Seams, Ridges or Rough Spots.
 A quality kettlebell is cast in a single step into the mold and is finished like a piece of fine furniture.
 Believe it or not some kettlebell handles are actually welded on and these must be avoided completely.
 The handle must be smooth so that it does not rip your hands up.
 All Kettlebells USA® kettlebells are manufactured using state of the art gravity die casting and the handles are absolutely smooth.